March Field Air Museum: Move

 Construction on a new 19,200 sqft hangar on the 30 acre parcel began in April 1992.
 It opened in the new location in 1993.
 Originally operated by the Air Force, the museum's operation was transferred to a nonprofit organization in 1996.
 In May 1999, the museum changed its name to the March Field Air Museum.
 In June of the following year the Dick Van Rennes Restoration Hangar was dedicated.

 By 2002, a replica P-38 under construction at the museum was over ninety percent complete.

 The museum's 120th aircraft, an F-16, was added to the collection on 3 October 2025.

 In October 2025, the president, Jamil Dada, fired the museum's collections manager, archivist and a restoration assistant.
 The director of collections and security supervisor subsequently resigned in protest.
 Dada claimed that the museum was having financial difficulties.
 This was disputed by the former director of collections, who stated that the museum had been solvent as of 2023.
 It was alleged that the museum president and vice president announced plans to eliminate the museum's archives and sell aircraft from the collection at a volunteer meeting.
 The museum later issued a statement that it did not intend to do so.
+The museum hired a new executive director, Michael D. Ellzey, in December.
+At the same time, questions were raised over whether the previous removals were conducted according to museum bylaws.
+A new curator, Keegan Chetwynd, was hired the following February.
+A garden designed to conserve water was opened in March.

+A VH-3 was transported from the Nixon Library to the museum in June 2026 to undergo restoration.